 Now that we have seen that there are unbelievers outside the Land of Israel during the millennium we are ready to begin our discussion of the Old Testament prophecies concerning the “great commission”.

-Let us begin with a consideration of Is.
-52:7, “How beautiful upon the mountains are the feet of him that bringeth good tidings, that publisheth peace, that bringeth good tidings of good, that publisheth salvation…”.
-And verse 10, “The Lord hath made bare His holy arm in the eyes of all the nations: and all the ends of the earth shall see the salvation of our God”.
+Let us continue with a consideration of the context of Is.
+52. We read in verse 10, “The Lord hath made bare His holy arm in the eyes of all the nations: and all the ends of the earth shall see the salvation of our God”.
 When will this prophecy be fulfilled?
-Let us consider the context.
-We read in verse 6, “Therefore, My peoples shall know My name: therefore they shall know in that day that I am He that doth speak.
+We read in verse 6, “Therefore, My people shall know My name: therefore they shall know in that day that I am He that doth speak.
 Behold it is I”.
 Note the phrase “in that day”.
 In what day will Israel (“My people”) know God?
 In the millennial reign of Christ all Israel (“they are not all Israel that are of Israel”, Rom.
 9:6) will know their God.

 Consider also Is.
 2:3, “……for out of Zion shall go forth the law and the word of the Lord from Jerusalem”.
 This too is a prophecy that has not yet been fulfilled.
 The context, once again shows this to be a millennial prophecy.
 Consider for example verse 2, “It shall come to pass in the last days that the mountain of the Lord’s house shall be established….”.
 I believe the most obvious conclusion is that Israel, a nation of priests, will take the word from Jerusalem to the nations of the earth.